YUPFUN Token (YUPFUN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 YUPFUN Token Historical Price

-According to the latest data gathered on YUPFUN Token live price page, the current price of YUPFUN Token is 0USD.
-The circulating supply of YUPFUN Token(YUPFUN) is 999.68M YUPFUN , giving it a market capitalization of $175.83K.
+According to the latest data gathered on YUPFUN Token live price page, the current price of YUPFUN Token is 0.00017862USD.
+The circulating supply of YUPFUN Token(YUPFUN) is 999.68M YUPFUN , giving it a market capitalization of $178.65K.

 - 30 Days0.00%$ --$ 0.000192$ 0.000163